stclib/STC/README.md

  {10: 1} {20: 2} {30: 3} {40: 4}
 ```

-Motivation
+Highlights
 ----------

-The aim was to make a small **Standard Template Containers library for C**.
-It should
+- **User Friendly** - Easy to use, as can be seen from the examples above.
+The ***using_***-declaration instantiates the container type to use.
+You may pass *optional* arguments for customization of value- *comparison*, *destruction*, *cloning*, *convertion types*, and more.
+Methods have in most cases similar named corresponding methods in STL.
-- be easy to use, have intuitive naming and consistency across the library.
+- **High Performance** - The containers are written with efficiency, low memory usage, and small code size in mind.
+Most containers perform similarly to the c++ STL containers, however **cmap** and **cset** are around 5 ***-five-*** times faster than the STL equivalents, *std::unordered_map* and *std::unordered_set*.
+See below.
+Also **cdeq** are in some cases significantly faster than *std::deque*, however implementations vary between different c++ compilers.
-- be type safe.
-Have minimal usage of casting and void* pointers.
+- **Type Safe** - No more casting that obscure bugs in your code.
+The compiler will let you know when you're passing wrong container or element types to your methods, and no more error prone casting of elements back from your containers.
-- be highly efficient.
-Both in speed and memory usage.
+- **Uniform API** - Methods to *construct*, *initialize*, *iterate* and *destruct* are intuitive and consistent across the various containers in the library.
+Makes it easier to learn how to use the library.
-- be customizable without losing efficiency.
-E.g. inline replacable compare, hash, allocation functions per container type instantiation.
+- **Small Footprint** - Generated code is surprisingly small, partly due to the small library code base.
+The example above with six different containers resulted in an executable of ***18 kb in size*** without dependencies, using the TinyC compiler!
+It compiles and links instantaniously.
+Compare this with a corresponding c++ program using STL.
-- have a small code base, and easy to install, deploy and maintain.
+- **Dual Mode Compilation** - Can be used a simple header-only library with static methods (default), or as a traditional library by defining STC_HEADER in your project.
+See below for instructions.
-- avoid bloat.
-It should not try to cover all thinkable functions, but limit itself to the most useful and commonly used.
+- **Simple Installation** - It is headers only by default.

 Installation
 ------------

 Because it is headers only, files can simply be included in your program.
-The functions will be inlined by default.
-You may add the project folder to CPATH environment variable, to let gcc, clang, and tinyc locate the headers.
+The methods will be static by default (some inlined).
+You may add the project folder to CPATH environment variable, to let gcc, clang, or tinyc locate the headers.

-If containers are extensively used accross many translation units with common instantiated container types, it is recommended to build as a "library", to minimize executable size.
-To enable this mode, specify **-DSTC_HEADER** as compiler option, and put all the instantiations of containers used in one single C file, like this:
+If containers are extensively used accross several translation units with common instantiated container types, it is recommended to build as a "library", to minimize executable size.
+To enable this mode, specify **-DSTC_HEADER** as compiler option, and put all the instantiations of containers used in one single C-file, e.g.:
 ```c
 #define STC_IMPLEMENTATION
 #include <stc/cstr.h>